Cyber Forensics

 Now here, I have deleted the folder named “jeenali”.
 Now lets’ check the shellbags data whether the deleted folder still exists or not.

 Shellbags stores the entries of the directories accessed by the user, user preferences such as window size, icon size.
 Shellbags explorer parses the shellbags entries shows the absolute path of the directory accessed, creation time, file system, child bags.
 The tool classifies the folders accessed according to the location of the folder.
-Shellbags are created for compressed files (ZIP files), command prompt, search window, renaming, moving, and deleting a folder.
+Users create Shellbags for compressed files (ZIP files), command prompt, search window, renaming, moving, and deleting a folder.

 Author: Vishva Vaghela is a Digital Forensics enthusiast and enjoys technical content writing.
 You can reach her on Here